-If your vessel is under 26-foot long, the minimum requirement is one B-I fire extinguisher.
+If your vessel is under 26 feet long, the minimum requirement is one B-I fire extinguisher.
 If the boat is from 26 to 40 feet in length, at least two B-1 extinguishers are required.
 Larger vessels need three B-I or one B-I and one B-II.
-If a USCG approved fire extinguisher system is installed within the boat engine compartment, you may need fewer portable extinguishers.
+If a USCG-approved fire extinguisher system is installed within the boat engine compartment, you might need fewer portable extinguishers.

 - Permanently attached gas tanks or heavy ones that are difficult to detach.